pagopa/terraform-azurerm-v4/monitoring_function/README.md

 This module creates the required resources used by a container app job which, based on a scheduling defined by a cron expression, monitors the configured apis and certificates, exporting the metrics to application insight

 details on the function can be found [here](https://github.com/pagopa/azure-synthetic-monitoring)

+### Migration v3 -> v4

+Parameters removed:

+* grafana_api_key
+* grafana_url

+⚠️ Provider `grafana` is now required to be defined in the root project, as the module creates a grafana dashboard and folder

 ## How to use it